-- Mustard: I’m using stone ground mustard for richer taste, but you can also use Dijon mustard.
+- Seasoning: I’m using stone ground mustard for a full-bodied flavor, but you can also use Dijon mustard.
 Then a hint of smoked paprika adds a bit of a kick!

 How To Make Fried Cabbage